Viva! Turkey fact sheet

 Although some debeaking is practiced on British farms, premature death and cannibalism are still common.

-Debeaking is considered to be an essential aid to management (Defra 2007).
-Ten per cent of all turkeys are debeaked (FAWC, 2005).
-When turkeys are only a few days old, their beaks are partially amputated, a section of the upper beak being cut off with a red-hot blade or with clippers.
+Almost all turkeys used for breeding and around ten per cent of all turkeys raised for meat are debeaked (FAWC, 2005; Management and Welfare of Farm Animals: The UFAW Farm Handbook, 2011).
+When turkeys are only a few days old (but up to 21 days), their beaks are partially amputated, a section of the upper beak being cut off with a red-hot blade or with clippers.
 Beak trimming is painful and can result in permanent pain.
 Research at the AFRC Institute of Animal Physiology and Genetics Research, Edinburgh, indicates that debeaking results in chronic pain similar to 'phantom limb pain' in human amputees.
 Birds have been observed, over a 56 week period, to show signs of behaviour associated with long-term chronic pain and depression, following partial beak amputation. ("Behavioral Evidence for Persistent Pain Following Partial Beak Amputation in Chickens" - Michael Gentle et al, Applied Animal Behaviour Science, 27 (1990) 149-157).

 Some beak trimmed turkeys were found to have lower body weights than those who had not been trimmed, suggesting that weight loss was caused due to pain associated with eating.
 (Welfare of Turkeys, P.M Hocking, Roslin Institute).